ujjwalkirti/lac-website/README.md

 ## About LAC
-Literary Affairs Committee is a place where people share their passion for the art of speaking , reading , and writing .
+Literary Affairs Committee is a place where people share their passion for the art of speaking, reading, and writing.
 It includes fierce debaters , bold orators , quirky quizzers , avid readers , and literature enthusiasts .
 LAC nurtures budding writers , Quiz Masters , and bold speakers who are not afrai to put their opinion out in the public .

 LAC stands on three pillars : Speaking , Quizzing and Reading .
 Alongside the technical knowledge we gain in college , it is essential to have the soft skills that are needed to communicate the knowledge to the common audience .
 LAC provides a platform for the students of the college to hone their soft skills through various Debate and Group Discussion workshops and competitions .